julianthome/inmemantlr/README.md

 # Usage Scenarios

 The following code snippet shows an example how to use inmemantlr.
 The descriptions are provided as source code comments.
+For the sake of simplicity, exception handling is omitted for all of the following examples.

 ## Simple parsing